Europa Lander: Overview

-The primary mission goal is detection of organic indicators of past or present life, called biosignatures.
+The primary mission goal was to detect of organic indicators of past or present life, called biosignatures.
 The lander was described as a logical follow-up to the Galileo orbiter and probe mission in the 1990s, for which a major result was the discovery of a large sub-surface ocean that may offer habitable aquatic conditions.

 On Earth, life can be found in essentially all locations where water is present.
 It follows that Europa is an excellent candidate in the search for life elsewhere in the Solar System.
 This subsurface water may not only be warmed by geological activity, but likely also enriched with dissolved minerals and organic compounds.

 Various ecosystems exist on Earth without any access to sunlight relying instead on hydrothermal vents or other sources of chemicals suitable to energy production by extremophiles (see chemosynthesis).
 Measurements to date indicate that Europa has an ocean approximately twice the volume of Earth's oceans.
 This water layer below the ice may be in contact with the moon's interior allowing ready access to hydrothermal energy and chemistry.
 A surface mission can take advantage of the relatively young, active surface of Europa as this activity may allow deep subsurface materials to regularly relocate to the surface.

 Status

 In 18 July 2017, the House Space Subcommittee held hearings on the Europa Clipper as a scheduled large strategic science mission and to discuss this lander as a possible follow up.
 The president's 2018 and 2019 federal budget proposals do not fund the Europa Lander, but they did assign US$195 million for concept studies and research on the required science instruments.
 The 2022 omnibus spending bill allocates $14.2 million to Icy Satellites Surface Technology for a future Ocean Worlds lander mission (NASA had requested $5 million for the Europa Lander).
+Eventually, the plans for such a lander was shelved in 2025.